House Economic Development and Tourism Committee passes three bills

 There is no fiscal note yet attached to the bill this year, but last year’s fiscal note showed a first year increase of $50,000 in administrative costs for the state tax department and $10,000 per year after that.

-Regarding the bill, Delegate David Elliott Pritt, D-Fayette, stated, “I am very excited for the opportunities that mining and gathering rare earth elements are going to give to a lot of counties.
-I think this is a fantastic bill. ...
+Regarding the bill, Delegate David Elliott Pritt, D-Fayette, said, “I am very excited for the opportunities that mining and gathering rare earth elements are going to give to a lot of counties.
+I think this is a fantastic bill.
 It’s going to be good for southern West Virginia.”

 After a majority vote, the bill is headed to the full House floor.

-The next bill discussed, HB 2753, is similar to last year’s HB 4582, which received no traction.
+The next bill discussed, HB 2753, is a similar bill to last year’s HB 4582, which received no traction.
 It was re-introduced this year by lead sponsor Delegate Brandon Steele, R-Raleigh.

 The Division of Natural Resources will have rule-making and enforcement authority.